seanslice/seanslice.github.io/README.md

 [Laureline Logiaco](https://ctn.zuckermaninstitute.columbia.edu/people/laureline-logiaco) (postdoc)
 [Kaushik Lakshminarasimhan](https://ctn.zuckermaninstitute.columbia.edu/people/kaushik-lakshminarasimhan) (joint postdoc with [Ashok Litwin-Kumar](http://lk.zuckermaninstitute.columbia.edu/))

+# Now hiring postdocs!

+There are up to two new postdoc positions in the lab.
+Postdocs are funded for two years with an expectation of continued funding assuming research progress.
+In addition to working with me, postdocs will be part of the [Center for Theoretical Neuroscience](https://ctn.zuckermaninstitute.columbia.edu/) and free to work with other faculty in the Center.
+[Email me](mailto:gse3@columbia.edu) for more information.

 # Research

 ## How do humans and other animals generate sequences of behaviors?